Biography

 This work continued until they moved to Hot Springs National Park in Arkansas in 1988, and purchased a 10,000 sq.ft. historic building on the famous Bathhouse Row and renovated it according to National Historic Guidelines.
 This resort city, known for its hot mineral waters, had been healing grounds for all the Indian tribes of the Midwest and South.
 In the 1920’s, known as “Bubbles”, it became a gathering retreat of choice for the Chicago and New York mobsters (Al Capone, Lucky Luciano, etc.).
 After the gangster era, Hot Springs became a destination of choice for tourists seeking gambling and the beauties of nature.

 Benini and Lorraine found themselves in the center of the arts activities in this town that become one of the hot spots for cultural happenings in the 90’s.
+With friends, they started numerous cultural organizations and events, including the Hot Springs Gallery Walk, the Hot Springs Documentary Film Festival (Lorraine was a founding board member and president for 12 years), and the Hot Springs Poetry Reading, all continuing three decades later.

 A series of 17 “Face of God” paintings were among the last paintings created in his Johnson City studio.